 Gluten-Free Carrot Bundt Cake With Cheesecake Filling Recipe.

 This cake is perfectly sweetened, spiced with a powerhouse of spices, carrot packed and bursting with flavor.
-The texture is moist, tender and fluffy.
+The texture is moist, tender, and fluffy.
 The hidden cheesecake swirl takes this cake on an entirely new level!
-Which means you will have trouble controlling your portion size! 😆
+This means you will have trouble controlling your portion size! 😆

 How to make this Gluten-Free Carrot Bundt Cake With Cheesecake Filling.